aldonline/reactivity/README.md

 })
 ```

-The getTime() function is `reactive`.
-It emits an event whenever its value changes.
-The reactivity.react() function knows how to listen for this event and as soon as that happens it will re-evaluate whatever it contains.
+The getTime() function is a `reactive expression`.
+It returns a value just like a regular function, but it also emits an event whenever its value changes.
+The reactivity.react() function knows how to listen for these events and as soon as they occurr it will re-evaluate whatever it contains.

 In order for this to work, the `getTime()` function must `notify` that its value has changed.